halostatue-archive/rubypython/README.txt

 	Features:
 	* Can handle simple conversion of Python builtin types to ruby builtin types and vice versa
-	* Can import python module
+	* Can import python modules
 	* Can execute arbitrary methods on imported modules and return the result
+	* Python objects can be treated as Ruby objects!

 	Problems:
-	* Issues dealing with classes and instances
 	* Issues with the run method

 == SYNOPSIS: